• 0091-22-66157017

 Hardness (BHN) 248 - 341

-Alloy A286 Stress Rupture
+A286 Stress Rupture Strength at Elevated Temperature

 A286 alloy is designed to withstand elevated temperature strength.
 Typical Creep Strength and stress rupture strengths of material aged at 1325°F (718°C) are shown below.
 Two Different type solution treatments are used to achieve respective stress rupture properties viz: